sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 Payment gateways such as [MANGOPAY][mangopay-marketplaces] and [Adyen][adyen-for-platforms] offer a so-called white-label experience.
 This experience is closest to the default [Stripe Connect][stripe-connect] integration in Flex.

 A white-label experience means that you build the payment flow inside your marketplace application.
 This way, you have control over the user-interface and branding.
 The downside is that the integration requires more coding to build, most likely requires more maintenance, too.
-The regulations concerning online payments may change, which means you’ll need to update your integration accordingly.
+The regulations concerning online payments may change, which means you'll need to update your integration accordingly.

 When using white-label experience, you may also need to do some work regarding PCI-compliance, but more on that later.

 ### Hosted onboarding and payments

 Some payment gateways, such as PayPal, offer a hosted experience.
 In this case, the seller onboarding and customer payments happen by redirecting your user to the payment provider's website.
 After the customer completes the payment, the payment gateway redirects them to your application to the return URL you provided.
-This is also the case with seller onboarding: they’ll interact with the branded user interface of the payment gateway.
+This is also the case with seller onboarding: they'll interact with the branded user interface of the payment gateway.

 With this model, you have limited control over the user-interface on the payment provider's website.
 However, there is also less coding required from you: The payment provider has already implemented the required forms and hosts them for you.
 In the case of a well-known payment gateway, their branded payment experience can also increase the perceived security of the payment experience.